“You are a total idiot! No one in their right mind thinks that way.”

 Character is the indelible mark that determines the only true value of all people and all their work. ~Orison Swett Marden, author and founder of SUCCESS magazine

-I try every day to emulate their good head and heart practices by balancing logic and emotion, meaning and money, results and relationships, taking charge and taking care.
+I try every day to emulate their practices by balancing logic and emotion, meaning and money, results and relationships, taking charge and taking care.
 I succeed some days, fail on others.

 Image source before quote: Pixabay